emmagamma/qlock/README.md

 A CLI tool written in Rust for encrypting files locally using XChaCha20Poly1305 and Argon2 for key-derivation.

 Use `qlock` to encrypt files before uploading them to cloud storage, backing up sensitive documents, or transferring data securely.
-It encrypts each file with a unique key, then encrypts that key using a password-derived key.
-The tool stores metadata neccessary to decrypt the resulting output `*.qlock` files in a folder named `.qlock_metadata/` in individual `.json` files for each file you encrypt.
+Each file is encrypted with a unique, randomly generated key, which is then itself encrypted using a key that's derived from a password you provide.
+Wherever you run `qlock` from, it will create a dot directory called `.qlock_metadata/` where related metadata for each file you encrypt will be stored in it's own `*.json` file.

 > 🔐 You’ll need your password(s) for each file and each associated `.json` file in the `.qlock_metadata/` folder, in order to decrypt your `.qlock` files — be sure to save them securely.